How Much Does UK Clothing Manufacturing Cost

 Bespoke / complex tailoring£55–£120+Under 30 unitsHandwork, multiple fittings

 CMT is one line item.
-Here is how the full unit cost builds for a mid-complexity garment (printed sweatshirt, 150 units per style):
+Here’s how the full unit cost builds for a mid-complexity garment — a printed sweatshirt at 150 units per style.

 CMT (cut, make, trim)£14–£18Labour to produce the finished garment